 5) The death penalty is applied at random.
 Politics, quality of legal counsel and the jurisdiction where a crime is committed are more often the determining factors in a death penalty case than the facts of the crime itself.
-The death penalty is a lethal lottery: of the 22,000 homicides committed every year approximately 150 people are sentenced to death.
+The death penalty is a lethal lottery: of the 22,000 homicides committed every year approximately 100 people or less are sentenced to death.

 8) Millions currently spent on the death penalty could be used to assist the families of murder victims.
 Many family members who have lost love ones to murder feel that the death penalty will not heal their wounds nor will it end their pain; the extended process prior to executions can prolong the agony experienced by the family.
 Funds now being used for the costly process of executions could be used to help families put their lives back together through counseling, restitution, crime victim hotlines, and other services addressing their needs.

 9) Bad Lawyers are a Persistent Problem in Capital Cases Perhaps the most important factor in determining whether a defendant will receive the death penalty is the quality of the representation he or she is provided.
 Almost all defendants in capital cases cannot afford their own attorneys.
 In many cases, the appointed attorneys are overworked, underpaid, or lacking the trial experience required for death penalty cases.
 There have even been instances in which lawyers appointed to a death case were so inexperienced that they were completely unprepared for the sentencing phase of the trial.
 Other appointed attorneys have slept through parts of the trial, or arrived at the court under the influence of alcohol.